 So, why use the head-on prawns?
 For me, there are two reasons:

-One, the flavors are much more complex and delicious because you have the meat and fat from the head cooking with the rest of the body.
+1. The flavors are much more complex and delicious because you have the meat and fat from the head cooking with the rest of the body.
 Fat always makes things taste better.
 You can even suck the head meat out, if you’re feeling adventurous.
 It may just change your life.

-Two, I love getting my hands dirty.
+2. I love getting my hands dirty.
 Peeling and eating shrimp is such a laid-back way to eat such a delicacy.
 I like to call it a casual luxury.

 I’ve never worked with head-on prawns before, so deveining them was a new experience.
 The first one took a little while, but then I really got the hang of it.
 You simply use kitchen sheers to cut the back of the shell open, exposing the vein.
 It comes out easily, especially if you run the shrimp under cold water while removing it.